wizziez/MSA_Team-Rectify-Learn/README.md

 ## Contact

-For questions or support regarding this educational platform, please contact the development team through the appropriate channels.
+For questions or support regarding this educational platform, please contact via my mail.